 Table 3 - Annu Table 3 - Annual/re-testing Type of Testing Requirement Testing Date(s) Annual/Re- testing Stage 1 The Department confirms that the Suppliers Training Content will be subject to Annual Testing/re-Testing.
 Where re-Testing applies, the Supplier submits a summary of their changes.
 The specifics of the Training Content (including the format and how it should be submitted) that will be subjected to Testing will be confirmed by the Department prior to the Testing Date.
-[To be confirmed] Annual/re- Testing Stage 2 The Department Tests the Training Content and either: (i) issues a Satisfaction Certificate and the Supplier delivers their Training Content; or (ii) issues a conditional Satisfaction Certificate with details of Test Issues that are required to be corrected prior to Training Content being delivered and the Supplier progresses to Stage 3; or (iii) requires the Supplier to correct Test Issues and requests the Supplier to submit Training Content for further Testing at Stage 3; or (iv) confirms that the there are Material Test Issues.
-[To be confirmed] Annual/re- Testing Stage 3 The Supplier: (i) confirms they have corrected the Test Issues and the Supplier delivers their Training Content; or (ii) corrects the Test Issues and submits the Training Content requested at Stage 2 for further Testing and progresses to Stage 4.
-[To be confirmed] Annual/re- Testing Stage 4 The Department Tests the Training Content and either: (i) issues a Satisfaction Certificate and the Supplier delivers their Training Content; or (ii) issues a conditional Satisfaction Certificate with details of Test Issues that are required to be corrected prior to Training Content being delivered and the Supplier progresses to Stage 5; or (iii) confirms that the there are Material Test Issues.
-[To be confirmed] Annual/re- Testing Stage 5 The Supplier confirms they have corrected the Test Issues and the Supplier delivers their Training Content.
-[To be confirmed]
+[To be confirmed] Annual/re- Testing Stage 2 Testing (i) issues a Satisfaction Certificate and the Supplier delivers their Annual/re- Testing Stage 3 Testing (i) confirms they have corrected the Test Issues and the Supplier Annual/re- Testing Stage 4 The Department Tests the Training Content and either: (i) issues a Satisfaction Certificate and the Supplier delivers their Training Content; or (ii) issues a conditional Satisfaction Certificate with details of Test Issues that are required to be corrected prior to Training Content being delivered and the Supplier progresses to Stage 5; or (iii) confirms that the there are Material Test Issues.
+[To be confirmed] Annual/re- Testing Stage 5 Testing Supplier delivers their Training Content.